jiangyangzhou/Non-targeted-Attack-IJCAI2019-ColdRiver/README.md

 python test_search.py --input_dir=/path/to/your/input_images --output_dir=/path/to/your/output_dir --if_attack=0
 ```

-To search for parameters of attacking, modify the script test_search.py
+To search for parameters of attacking, you can use the script test_search.py

+To attack model, you need pretrained model weight for the dataset.
+You need to put your weight in the right dir according to the path in attack_tijiao.py.

 ### Our method
-You can find all of the thick in the attack_tijiao2.py
+You can find all the tricks in the attack_tijiao2.py
 Our method is gradient-based attack method.
 Thanks to previous work, our method based on [Evading Defenses to Transferable Adversarial Examples by Translation-Invariant Attacks](https://arxiv.org/abs/1904.02884).
-And we add lots of our thicks, and I believe they do work.
+And we add lots of our tricks, and I believe they do work.
 1. Iterative gradient ascend.
 (Loss function is CrossEntropyLoss)
 2. Add Gaussian kernel convolution (Key point in the paper <Evading Defenses to Transferable Adversarial Examples by Translation-Invariant Attacks>)
 3. Add input diversity (resize and padding for picture) (It seems it doesn't work sometimes)